Zmashhour/lms/README.md

 zeyad mashhour , taha riyad

-user and comment (insert, delete, update) the delete codes for user and comments are existed at update files
+user and comment (insert, delete, update).

+The delete codes for user and comments are existed at update files.